1996scarlet/Dense-Head-Pose-Estimation/README.md

 * GCC 6.0+
 * `bash build_render.sh`
-* (Cautios) For Windows user, please refer to [Stack Overflow Questions](https://stackoverflow.com/questions/1130479/how-to-build-a-dll-from-the-command-line-in-windows-using-msvc) for more details.
+* (Cautios) For Windows user, please refer to [this tutorial](https://stackoverflow.com/questions/1130479/how-to-build-a-dll-from-the-command-line-in-windows-using-msvc) for more details.

 ## 3D Facial Landmarks